 Webinars, Videos, and Podcasts

-EPA's Office of Sustainable Communities hosts a variety of free webinars on smart growth topics.
-If you have questions about upcoming webinars, please email email@example.com.
+EPA's Office of Sustainable Communities (OSC) hosts a variety of webinars on smart growth topics.
+All webinars are free; many satisfy the certification maintenance requirements for AICP planners.
+Please join our listserv or follow us on Twitter (@EPAsmartgrowth) to be notified about OSC webinars, publications, and other smart growth news.
+If you have questions about our webinars, please email email@example.com.

 - Infrastructure Financing Options for Transit-Oriented Development